FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

 By restarting the application, you should now see a black square or a white square depending on the random boolean generated.

-# Drawing the grid of cells
+# Drawing the Grid of Cells

 Now that the application display a single cell, the next step is to display the grid of cells that will represent the cave.
 Each cell has a 2D position in the grid.
 This position is just a simple component composed of two ``i32`` representing the x and the y coordinates.
 This component is then added to the cell entity.